NewFree Tool

 Most StairMaster machines simulate a step rise of about 8 inches (20 cm) per step.
 That figure is the industry convention rather than a strict standard - individual models can vary by half an inch or so.
 If you train on a specific machine and want exact numbers, this calculator lets you override the default step height and recalculate vertical gain on the spot.

 A mile is 5,280 feet of vertical gain.
 With the standard 8 inch (20 cm) step rise and 16 steps per floor (about 10.7 ft per floor), one mile of vertical works out to roughly 495 floors, or about 7,920 steps.
+So "how many floors in a mile on a StairMaster" answers to about 495 floors.
 That is a hard session for any mountain athlete - useful as a once-a-week ceiling test, not a daily target.
 The calculator above will show the equivalent for a different step height if your machine specifies one.

 How many floors is 2,000 steps on a StairMaster?